CodeScop/Oge-Mai-Field-Guide/forestquests.md

 ### New Adventurous Horizons - MT

 - **Location:** Mama Tree
-- **Forest Expedition Trail Route:** after MT MQ4 / Aid To An Elder • **New Adventurous Horizons** • next step: BC Hard Day's Walk • 4 more quests
+- **Forest Expedition Trail Route:** (open via MT MQ4 / Aid To An Elder) • **New Adventurous Horizons** •  BC Hard Day's Walk • FB Feeding the Lighthouse • IN ANY ORDER [FB Javelin Toss West • FB North: Homeward Bound • FB Stone's Throw East]
 - **Type:** Battle
 - **Requirements:** Defeat 1 Tylu (also be min level 3, but if you're here, you'll be past level 3 anyway)
 - **Rewards:** Unlock Base Camp in Expedition
 - **Recommendations:** DO IT AS SOON AS POSSIBLE.
-There is nothing to lose.
-Wandering around Expedition is fun, too.
-It won't advance the main quest at all, but you can explore, unlock regions, and find alternate ways to get shiny materials.
+Wandering around Expedition is fun, and it's important to know your way around the area if you want to get through the later parts of the main questline.
 Definitely worth it.

 ### New Style - LF

 - **Location:** Luciola Forest
-- **Unlocked by:** game open
+- **Unlocked by:** available at game open
 - **Type:** Collection
 - **Requirements:** Collect 5 Feathers and 10 Fur
 - **Rewards:** Wardrobe: Classic Shorts